 MINGAONE Unveils Direct-To-Accommodation Red Ginseng Delivery Service For Foreign Tourists In Korea

+(MENAFN- ACN NewsWire) MINGAONE Unveils Direct-to-Accommodation Red Ginseng Delivery Service for Foreign Tourists in Korea

 MINGAONE is a health-functional food brand with over 50 years of tradition, recognized with an award for distinguished longevity from the Ministry of SMEs and Startups.
 By minimizing intermediaries, MINGAONE directly produces top-quality red ginseng and provides it to consumers at reasonable prices.
 As a result, foreign tourists can purchase high-quality red ginseng products at more economical prices without additional costs associated with road shops, such as rental fees, labor costs, and advertising expenses.